 The strategy to facilitate the engagement of employers is to have dedicated staff positions assigned the responsibility to communicate with local employers to inform them about WorkOne programs and services, collect information about their workforce and skill needs, and to engage them in workforce development programs and sector training initiatives.
 Primary staff assigned the responsibility are the WorkOne Business Consultants (Business Services Representatives).
 Veterans’ staff (LVER positions) are also part of the business outreach efforts.
-There are four Business Consultants with each being responsible for two counties.
+There are three Business Consultants covering the eight counties.
 Staff in these positions are in daily contact in person, by telephone, and/or email with local businesses and business organizations.
 Business Consultants develop and/or facilitate On-the-Job Training and Work Experience agreements with employers.
-A fifth BSR position serves as a Work Based Learning Coordinator who focuses on providing assistance to employers to develop and/or expand Department of Labor (DOL) Registered Apprenticeship Programs (RAPs) and to assist high schools with developing pre-apprenticeship programs which articulate to RAPs.
+One of the BSR position serves as a Work Based Learning Coordinator who focuses on providing assistance to employers to develop and/or expand Department of Labor (DOL) Registered Apprenticeship Programs (RAPs) and to assist high schools with developing pre-apprenticeship programs which articulate to RAPs.
 The other Business Consultants also promote the development of apprenticeship and pre-apprenticeship programs.
 Assistance with submitting a complete and effective job order within the state job matching system, Indiana Career Connect (ICC), is provided as needed.
-The One Stop to Start (OSTS) website is promoted.
-Information about the ACT worker profiling and WorKeys Assessment system, Next Level Jobs Employer Training Grant program is provided.
+Information about the ACT worker profiling and WorKeys Assessment system, Power Up Employer Training Grant program is provided.
 These opportunities enable employers to directly interact with and experience some of the benefits of participating in the WorkOne workforce development system in Region 5.